Charleo85/medium-crawler/README.md

 | corrArticleID     | int           |   link to article  |
 | prevSentenceID     | int           |   link to sentence  |

-~~position in paragraph ordered by its prevSentenceID, first sentence has its prevSentenceID = -1
+osition in paragraph ordered by its prevSentenceID, first sentence has its prevSentenceID = -1

 - highlight